Education: Teaching and Leadership (EDTL) (MAEd)

 Advising Process and DegreeWorks

 Documentation on the pages related to this program is intended for informational purposes to help determine what courses and associated requirements are needed to earn a degree.
 Some courses are critical to complete in specific semesters while others may be moved around.
 Meeting with an academic advisor is essential in planning courses and discussing the suggested course sequencing.
-It is ultimately the student’s responsibility to understand and fulfill the requirements for her/his intended degree.
+It is ultimately the student’s responsibility to understand and fulfill the requirements for their intended degree.

 DegreeWorks is an online degree audit tool available in MAVzone.
 It is the official record used by the Registrar’s Office to evaluate progress towards a certificate and determine eligibility for graduation.
 Students are responsible for reviewing their DegreeWorks audit on a regular basis and should discuss questions or concerns with their advisor or academic department head.
 Discrepancies in requirements should be reported to the Registrar’s Office.